Buying or remortgaging?

 You’ll pay more if interest rates fall – One of the downsides of any fixed-term deal, and a 10-year one especially, is that you won’t be able to negotiate a more favourable rate if interest rates fall.
 Even if interest rates stay steady over the next ten years, it’s likely that you’ll realise at the end of the term that it wasn’t the cheapest option you could have gone for.

-Also, if you like to budget and keep a close eye on your monthly spending, then a 10-year fixed-rate mortgage can offer you the peace of mind you deserve.
+If you have a set budget and like to keep a close eye on your monthly spending, then a 10-year fixed-rate mortgage can offer you some peace of mind.

 No, not necessarily.
 If you’re thinking about taking out a 10-year fixed-rate mortgage, you can rest assured that there are many options that allow you to get it with a reasonable deposit.